danieelst/maallinjen/README.md

 A distribution is used instead of ratios because:

-  * Zero-scores results in zero accuracy or divide-by-zero
+  * Zero-scores result in zero accuracy or divide-by-zero
   * A difference in a smaller scoreline gives a worse ratio than a similar difference in a larger scoreline